bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Overcast
+- Humid and Overcast
-- 93% humidity
+- 95% humidity
-- 7 mph wind
+- 8 mph wind
-- 95% cloud cover
+- 94% cloud cover
 - 78 AQI 🟨
 - 0.49 inches of rain in the past 24 hours
 - 0.51 inches of rain expected in the next 48 hours